TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 .. hint::

-   The script section may not be available in current master of the Base Distribution.
+   The script section may not be available in current `main` branch of the Base Distribution.
    Look at the previous versions.